Knowledge Base Administration Guide

 enabled = true

-# Optional: Cover group separator to enable hierarchical tree grouping.
+# Optional: Coverage group separator to enable hierarchical tree grouping.

 # This can be any string, and can also be multiple characters.